Postnuptial Agreement Protecting Your Family's Interests for Over a Decade Get a Free Case Evaluation

 Timing:

-• Prenuptial Agreement: Established before marriage, setting out how assets, debts, and responsibilities will be handled if divorce or separation occurs.
+• Prenuptial agreement: Established before marriage, setting out how assets, debts, and responsibilities will be handled if divorce or separation occurs.

-• Postnuptial Agreement: Prepared after the marriage begins, usually in response to evolving financial circumstances or a significant change in the couple’s dynamic.
+• Postnuptial agreement: Prepared after the marriage begins, usually in response to evolving financial circumstances or a significant change in the couple’s dynamic.

 Prenuptial agreements focus on financial planning before marriage, while postnuptial agreements give couples the ability to address issues and make adjustments based on circumstances that arise after marriage.
 This makes postnuptial agreements particularly useful for those experiencing new career opportunities, unanticipated inheritances, or other substantial changes.